Renu-telugu/Eatery/README.md

 # 🍽 Eatery – Full-Stack Food Delivery Application

 **Eatery** is a production-ready food delivery web application built using the MERN stack (MongoDB, Express, React, Node).
-Includes a secure user checkout experience, real-time cart updates, and an admin dashboard for restaurant order and menu management.
+It includes secure user authentication, real-time cart updates, Stripe payment integration, and a full-featured admin dashboard to manage menu items and orders.

-It provides a seamless experience for users to browse meals, manage carts, and place orders with secure online payments.
-It also includes a powerful admin dashboard to manage menu items and track orders in real-time.
+It offers a seamless experience for users to browse meals, manage carts, and place orders, while giving administrators full control over food items and order fulfillment.

 ---